0 Items in Your Cart

 Construction managers work with owners, engineers, architects, designers, and others, making sure that the planning, scheduling, and implementation of the construction design meets specifications.
 Complex projects, such as industrial complexes and office buildings, entail larger teams and greater division of labor.
 For these projects, the specific types of work people are hired to do include the following:

-Green construction managers are also responsible for making sure that the materials used are green materials.
+Green construction managers also make sure that the materials used are green materials.
 They recycle and reuse building materials to reduce waste and conserve energy.
 Types of materials they use may be locally or regionally available; salvaged, refurbished, or remanufactured; and those having independent certification, such as certified wood.
 Construction managers figure out the best way to get the materials to the building site, keeping the project's budget and deadline in mind.
 They oversee worker productivity and safety, use of tools and equipment, and construction quality.
 They create the steps involved in the project and delegate and oversee the jobs.
 Depending on their role, they may select general and trade contractors for such work as plumbing, metalworking, painting, and carpet installation.
 It's also up to them to secure the building permits and licenses, and, in some cases, to make sure all construction activity meets insurance requirements.

 Free sample resumes and expert advice